kitten/kitten.sh/pages/parser-generator-dsl/index.md

   alt="Because it looks nice and fits.
 The graphql-parse bundle in one image.
 Ok, old joke thanks to Jason Miller."
 />

-Running some benchmarks reveal that, probably due to the non trivial overhead of regular expressions in JavaScript, the performance of this parser is a third of the reference implementation.
+Running some benchmarks reveal that, probably due to the non-trivial overhead of regular expressions in JavaScript, the performance of this parser is a third of the reference implementation.
 This is a little better than I expected given that RegHex is still a good tool for prototyping and creating small parsers quickly.